LorenzoCazzaro/LorenzoCazzaro.github.io/_pages/teaching.md

 ### A.Y.
 2023/2024

+- Teacher for [Laboratory on Cybersecurity and Cryptography](https://www.unive.it/data/46282/) (for high-school students, 6h activity), Università Ca' Foscari Venezia.

 - Instructor, [CyberChallenge.IT 2024](https://cyberchallenge.it/), Università Ca' Foscari Venezia.

+- Teacher for Cryptography 0+1 (4.5h activity), [CyberChallenge.IT 2024](https://cyberchallenge.it/), Università Ca' Foscari Venezia.

 - Teaching Assistant for [Algorithms and Data Structures - Part 1](https://www.unive.it/data/course/401985) and [Algorithms and Data Structures - Part 2](https://www.unive.it/data/course/401986) (Code CT0371, 12 CFU, 30h activity), Bachelor's Degree in Computer Science, Università Ca' Foscari Venezia.